 Real estate investment trusts are pass-through entities created to help investors gain access to real estate.
 REITs purchase everything from office buildings and apartments to medical facilities and hotels.
 REITs generate much of their revenue from rental and lease income and are essentially free from corporate tax if they distribute (i.e., pass through) at least 90% of their taxable income to shareholders annually.

-Investing in REITs also has potential hurdles.
-REITs shift the tax burden to investors, who are taxed at ordinary income rates—typically higher than capital gains rates for stocks.
+Investing in REITs has potential hurdles.
+REITs shift the tax burden to investors, who are taxed at ordinary income rates, which are typically higher than capital gains rates for stocks.
 REITs are also sensitive to interest rate changes.
 As rates increase, so does the cost of property ownership, which can hurt the value of REITs.

 Other Sources of Investment Income

-Not all sources of income in retirement come from traditional investments.
-Many people opt to generate investment income through owning an investment property or direct real estate investment.
+Not all sources of retirement income come from traditional investments.
+Many people opt to generate investment income through investment property ownership or direct real estate investment.

-Owning rental properties can offer a source of income, but owning and managing rental properties can also be time and labor intensive.
-Property ownership typically has associated expenses such as property taxes, maintenance outlays, and insurance costs.
-The initial purchase of physical property often requires a significant cash outlay or potentially taking on substantial debt.
+Owning rental properties can offer a source of income, but owning and managing rental properties can also be time- and labor-intensive.
+Property ownership typically has associated expenses such as property taxes, maintenance outlays and insurance costs.
+The initial purchase of physical property often requires a significant cash outlay or substantial debt.
 While physical property is a hard asset, it is not immune from market conditions.

 two business professionals smiling at the camera